 - The US Department of Energy is leading the charge to reduce soft costs (labor, supply chain and overhead) while the SEIA and the Solar Foundation are working to reduce local barriers to going solar, like streamlining permitting.
 This is because state regulations are a huge factor in whether solar is adopted.

-If you want to learn more about solar energy, you can keep searching the web or find a book that gives you a more in-depth view of solar energy facts.
+If you want to learn more about solar energy, you can keep searching the web or find a book (below are books available on Amazon – click to learn more) that gives you a more in-depth view of solar energy facts.
 It's challenging but you'll learn a lot and some day, you'll make the investment … good luck!

 PS Looking for other smart ways to save money at home?
 Here are a few of our favorite articles …